How Much E-liquid Does It Take to kill You? Essential Knowledge for All Vapersby James Dunworth Science

 So to play safe, let's use current limits.
 These are ridiculously over-the-top, but it will get the point across anyway.

 We've already seen that current warnings are that the nicotine in just five cigarettes could kill you.
 However, when you smoke a cigarette you only absorb about 1-1.5mg of nicotine, so to reach the 30-60 mg limit you would actually have to smoke in the region of 20-60 cigarettes (or around 1200 cigarettes using Houezec's estimates.)

 We know that when you vape, your body absorbs slightly less nicotine than it does from a cigarette, so you'd have to vape more than the equivalent of 20-60 cigarettes.
 And you'd have to do that pretty quickly!

-Because nicotine has a half life of two hours, by the time you had got to the upper end of that amount, you would probably have metabolised and excreted most of the nicotine.
+Nicotine has a half life of two hours, so half of the nicotine you’ve consumed will have been processed two hours later.
+In other words, by the time you smoked even a pack of cigarettes or vaped a few mls of e-liquid, you would probably have metabolised and excreted most of the nicotine.

 Shamans, Spirit World, And Nicotine Half Life

-Huge quantities of tobacco smoke filled the hut, stinging the eyes.
+Huge quantities of tobacco smoke filled the hut, stinging the eyes of everyone huddled inside.

 The shaman appeared lifeless to his audience, but his mind was active, heading off on a journey to the spirit world.

 It would be the next day before he returned back to life...

 As Jacques explained, Shaman's would use huge quantities of nicotine until they appeared to be dead.
 But the next day, thanks to nicotine's half life, they would be completely back to normal - an event that appeared miraculous to the Shaman's followers.